morse-simulator/morse/doc/morse/dev/adding_component.rst

  $ morse add actuator <name> mysim

-MORSE asks for a short description, and then create the initial template for your component.
+MORSE asks for a short description, and then creates an initial template for your component.

 The Python part
 ---------------

-You need to implement a sub-class of :py:class:`morse.core.sensor.Sensor`, respectively of :py:class:`morse.core.actuator.Actuator`.
+You need to implement a sub-class of :py:class:`morse.core.sensor.Sensor` if creating a new sensor, or of :py:class:`morse.core.actuator.Actuator` if creating a new actuator.

-Let start to write a custom sensor to read image.
-First, you must define the ``_name`` field and the ``_short_desr`` field to describe your component.
+Let's begin by creating a custom sensor to read an image.
+First, you must define the ``_name`` field and the ``_short_descr`` field to describe your component.

 .. code-block:: python